RocketChat/docs-old/1. Contributing/Reporting Issues/README.md

 ## It is a bug!

-### Search the archive
+### Before reporting a new issue

+1. [Search the Issues](https://github.com/RocketChat/Rocket.Chat/issues) for your bug.
+If you find it, give it a thumbsup and add some additional information to the ticket if differing.
+This will help give us a fuller picture.
-1. Make sure you are running the latest version of Rocket.Chat.
+2. Make sure you are running the latest version of Rocket.Chat.
+Its very likely simply updating will resolve your issue.
-It's quite possible that your bug has been resolved in a newer version.
+3. Try to narrow it down to reproducible steps.
+If we can reproduce it, we will be able to fix the issue a lot quicker.
+4. Look at logs for errors.
+See below for how to gather logs.
+5. If you got this far then: [Open an issue](https://github.com/RocketChat/Rocket.Chat/issues/new)

 ### Report a new issue